 Can you mix grace, beauty and a sparkling sensation all in one event?
-Then the Fort Wayne Ballet’s presentation of The Nutcracker is just what you want to see.
+At the Fort Wayne Ballet’s presentation of The Nutcracker — you certainly can!

-In the hushed theatre, the dancers make the story of Clara and the Nutcracker come to life.
+In the hushed theatre of the Arts United Center, the dancers make the story of Clara and the Nutcracker come to life.
 There’s just something about the Dance of the Snowflakes, with its beautiful blue lighting and swirling, costumed dancers that takes you to another world.
 At the end, when Clara discovers that it has all been a dream, you, too, feel like you’re waking up from a beautiful memory.

 The Gardens are all indoors, and the poinsettias are always gorgeous.
 If you think snow and plants don’t mix, well, try looking at the Conservatory’s indoor displays!

 What scent makes you think more about Christmas than gingerbread?
-The History Center hosts a large room filled with gingerbread creations that visitors can wander about.
+Each holiday season, the History Center is filled with gingerbread creations during the Festival of Gingerbread!
 From candy-filled pre-K creations to works of fantastic art in glazed candy windows and crafted icing, there is something for every age to enjoy.